nextgis/docs_ngweb/source/layers.rst

 #.
 Enter Table name (PostGIS layer).
    You need to know names of tables and columns in your database.
    Display of tables and views is not a feature of NextGIS Web.
 To view them you can use: `NextGIS Manager` or :program:`PgAdmin` software.
 #.
-Enter ID column.
+Enter "ID column".
    Ususally when data is loaded to PostGIS using :program: NextGIS Manager software an ogc_fid column is created.
 If data was loaded in another way the name of column may be different.
    An ID column should follow rules for data type: the value type should be a number (**numeric**) and it should be a primary key.
 #.
-Enter geometry column name (if data was loaded to PostGIS using
+Enter "Geometry column" name (if data was loaded to PostGIS using
    :program:`NextGIS Manager` software usually a geometry column called wkb_geometry is created.
 If data is loaded in another way the name of column may be different).
 #.
-Parameters :guilabel:`Geometry type`, :guilabel:`Coordinate system` and
+Parameters "Geometry type", "Coordinate system",
-   :guilabel:`Attribute definitions` are not required so you can use default values.
+   "Attribute definitions" and "SRID" are not required so you can use default values.

 NextGIS Web software supports adding of tables with point, line and polygon geometries stored in a single geometry column.
 This is required for some specific datasets: e.g. if one table stores coordinates for parks as polygons and trash cans as points in a single table.
-In this case in NextGIS Web you need to add three different layers for each type of geometry and select appropriate geometry type in :guilabel:`Geometry type` parameter.
+In this case in NextGIS Web you need to add three different layers for each type of geometry and select appropriate geometry type in "Geometry type" parameter.

 After layer is created you need to set a label attribute to display labels.
-Navigate to layer edit dialog and set a checkbox for the required field in :guilabel:`Label attribute` column.
+Navigate to layer edit dialog and set a checkbox for the required field in "Label attribute" column.

 If structure of a database has changed (column names, column types, number of columns, table names etc.) you need to update attribute definitions in layer properties.
-To perform changes select :menuselection:`Update --> PostGIS layer --> Attribute definitions --> Reload` and click :guilabel:`Save`.
+To perform changes select in actions pane :"Update" and then on "PostGIS layer" tab change "Attribute definitions" to "Reload" and click "Save".

 PostGIS layer troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^